apigee/microsoft/apigee-edge-arm-template/README.md

      ./deploy.sh apigee
   ```

    - This template allows you to create a Apigee Instance in Azure.Once the deployment is successful, you can access Apigee Edge.
-You need to get the public IP/DNS of Managment server and Devportal machine.
+You need to get the public IP/DNS of Managment server, Devportal machine and  UE machine.
   ```
      Edge UI  :  http://<FQDN of Mgmt Server Node>:9000/
      Edge UE  :  http://<FQDN of UE Node>:3001/